 -

-A balance sheet gives a snapshot of your company’s overall financial position and details assets, liabilities, and shareholders’ equity.
+A pro forma balance sheet gives a snapshot of your company’s overall financial position and details assets, liabilities, and shareholders’ equity.
 A forecasted balance sheet is an essential tool for financial planning that helps anticipate future asset and liability levels.
 Balance sheets allow you to plan for capital expenditures, debt repayments, and working capital needs.
 They also provide insights into your company’s projected financial resources and obligations.

-A cash flow statement provides insights into your company’s cash inflows and outflows during a specific period.
+A pro forma cash flow statement provides insights into your company’s cash inflows and outflows during a specific period.
 It categorizes cash flows into operating activities, investing activities, and financing activities.
-Forecasting the statement of cash flows helps provide visibility into the timing and magnitude of expected cash inflows and outflows.
+Forecasting the statement of cash flows can provide visibility into the timing and magnitude of expected cash inflows and outflows.
 It also helps you estimate cash requirements; identify potential funding gaps; and plan for capital expenditures, debt repayments, or dividend distributions.

-Additional metrics to include
+Additional pro forma financial information to include

 -